 “Hell hath no fury like a scammer foiled.
 The card shark caught marking the deck, the auto dealer caught resetting a used car’s odometer, is rarely contrite.”

 “But let a card sharp explain his work, and a different game is revealed.”

 These examples only prove that the choice is up to the writer.

 It’s only my personal preference, but I would probably use card shark in most instances.

 However, there is a slightly different nuance to a card sharp.
 Perhaps it describes a little more finesse to cheating.

 In the end, it makes little difference in writing.

-Choose the one you are most comfortable using.
+Like champing and chomping at the bit, choose the one you are most comfortable using.

 Related reading: Is It De-escalate Or Deescalate?